If you aren’t already familiar with Brixton Market, there’s a clue in the name.

 These are the covered markets, entirely housed within grand arcades two stories high.
 They’ve got glass roofs to let the light flood in, and they’re jam packed with about 128 businesses across both sites.
 You’ll find coffeeshops, restaurants, food shops, music stores, bars, ice cream parlours, retro & vintage, clothing… you name it, it’s probably there.
 In fact, they proudly boast that they sell “486 different types of fresh fish, and 300 types of African fabric print”.

 And while we’re here, it’s probably important to expand on the restaurants.
-You see, they’ve not only got the dependable favourites like Honest Burgers, but also inventive spots like Salon, Nanban, and Champagne + Fromage.
-In case you want to push the boat out.
-Annnnd there’s the dedicated space they set aside for up-and-coming chefs, who’re gifted the restaurant as a competition prize.
-(Currently occupied by the excellent Chishuru.)
+You see, they’ve not only got the dependable favourites like Honest Burgers, but also inventive spots like Nanban and Fish, Wings & Tings.
 And speaking of restaurants, there’s also…

 POP is an entire village made from shipping containers.
 And those shipping containers contain dozens of bars & restaurants; plus a tattoo parlour; a radio station; a community training hub; a balcony terrace; free yoga every Monday *and* a big greenhouse for growing stuff in.

-Pop along and you’ll find Indian and British food fusion at Baba G’s; stupendous seafood at Roe; stone-baked pizza by Made of Dough; vintage attire by Make Do & Mend; top-notch sake at Sakeya; plus a variety of weekly film screenings, gigs, TedX talks, debates, live performances, DJs, and more.
+Pop along and you’ll find Indian and British food fusion at Baba G’s; stone-baked pizza by Made of Dough; vintage attire by Make Do & Mend; plus a variety of weekly film screenings, gigs, TedX talks, debates, live performances, DJs, and more.

 Basically, to sum up, Brixton Market has a lot going on.

 NOTE: Electric Avenue & Pope’s Road outdoor markets are open daily 8am–6pm (Weds till 3pm, No Sunday trading); Brixton Village & Market Row are open daily 8am—11.30pm (Mondays till 6pm); POP Brixton is open 12pm-10pm (11.30pm Thur/Fri/Sat).
-You can find out more at their website right HERE.
+You can find out more and double check timings at their website right HERE.

 Brixton Market | Electric Avenue, SW9 8JX